shirishjaiswal/Assignment/JalanTechnologies/ReadMe.md

 ## Usage

 When you run the program, you will be prompted to select a car type (Hatchback, Sedan, or SUV) and choose services from the provided options.
 The program will calculate the total bill based on your selections and display the bill details.

-**Note:** The code provided here is just a sample implementation and does not include all possible services or vehicle types.
-You can extend the code and add more services or vehicle types as needed.